ruodanzhang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a social scientist specializing in nonprofit management and volunteerism.
-My broader research agenda centers on why citizens participate and persist in the public sphere.
-My research examines how nonprofit-government interactions and organizational practices, such as diversity management, training, and recognition, affect individual participation and persistence in nonprofit-type activities.
-My work has been published in _Nonprofit Management & Leadership_, and _Asian Journal of Political Science_.
+My broader research agenda centers on why citizens participate and persist in public affairs, and the corresponding roles of public and nonprofit organizations.
+My dissertation examines how organizational level interaction between government and nonprofit organizations affect volunteering and citizen participation.
+I am also interested in volunteer retention, diversity and organizational survival.
+My work has been published in _Nonprofit Management & Leadership_, and the _Asian Journal of Political Science_.

 I expect to earn a Ph.D. in Public Affairs from the O’Neill School, Indiana University-Bloomington in May 2020.
 I completed an M.P.A. at Indiana University in 2015, and a B.Soc.Sci in Politics and Philosophy at the University of Hong Kong in 2012.